nuejs/www/docs2/why-nue/closer-to-standards.md

+# Standards are forever
-# Develop closer to web standards
+Stand the test of time by working closer to web standards

-## Work closer to metal
+## Be closer to metal
-Nue projects introduce 100× less NPM modules than Next.js.
-There's 100× less abstractions, less to learn, and less room for errors:
+Nue projects are 100× leaner than Next.js projects.
+Simple means everything.
+There's less abstractions, less to learn, less headaches, and less room for errors.

 [media]
   small: /img/project-sizes.png